KonstantinSviridov/raml-java-parser-interfaces/README.md

 # RAML Definition System

-> This repository contains a set of interfaces that represents a declarative description of the RAML specification.
+> This repository contains generator of java interfaces for RAML parser.

 **IMPORTANT: This is still in development and should be considered alpha.**